 - Heat the oil in a large saucepan, add the onions, carrots, celery and garlic.
 Cook gently for 15-20 minutes until everything is softened.

 - Stir in the lentils, bay leaves, chopped tomatoes, tomato purée, herbs, stock, wine and Worcestershire sauce.
 Bring to a simmer and cook for 50 minutes until the lentils are tender.
-I found that the lentils stuck pretty quickly to the bottom of the saucepan (I may have been distracted by a shouting child), and actually burnt a bit so I had to swap pans.
 Keep an eye on them, keep stirring and add water if they’re starting to stick.
+If using canned lentils this bit will take about 5 minutes.

 - Once the mixture has cooked for 50 minutes, at this point I halved it, removing some to freeze.